nearform/initium/quick-start-gke.md

 # Quick start

-In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) to a GKE cluster and deploy an application to it from a GitHub action using the [Initium CLI](https://github.com/nearform/initium-cli).
+In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) on a GKE cluster and deploy an application to it from a GitHub action using the [Initium CLI](https://github.com/nearform/initium-cli).

 ## Prerequisites

-- A working GKE cluster
+- A standard **(non-autopilot)** working GKE cluster
   - you can install the `gcloud` binary and create a cluster with it using the tools provided by `asdf` in `initium-platform` as explained below
 - The Kubernetes Engine API (container.googleapis.com) enabled in GCP
-- The cluster's control plane should be publicly exposed so the CLI can reach it
+- The cluster's control plane should be network accessible so the CLI can reach it (through a VPN or public networks)
   - remember to check the cluster's networking options

 ## The Platform